BusinessOptics/gryphon/README.md

 #Description

-This is a simply designed web-based application to alow users to view a clear interface for the AWS console showinfg information such as tasks running on each instance aswell as the commands to ssh into the instance or run the docker container for bug fixing
+This is a simply designed web-based application to allow users to view a clear interface for the AWS console showing information such as tasks running on each instance as well as the commands to ssh into the instance or run the docker container for bug fixing

 #Requirements